UzielCarranza/landin_page/README.md

 So if you are looking for a talented software developer who is passionate about staying up-to-date with the latest industry trends, look no further.
 I am here to bring my skills, knowledge, and enthusiasm to your next project.

-Thank you for visiting my React.js Landing Page.
-I look forward to the opportunity to work with you!"
+Thank you for visiting my React.js Landing Page!"